Medically reviewed by Drugs.com. Last updated on Oct 19, 2019.

 Individualized medical nutrition therapy (MNT) based on ADA recommendations is an integral part of therapy.

-Unopened vials, cartridges, and prefilled pens may be stored under refrigeration between 2°C and 8°C (36°F to 46°F) until the expiration date or at room temperature <30°C (<86°F) for 28 days; do not freeze; keep away from heat and sunlight.
+Unopened vials, cartridges, and prefilled pens may be stored under refrigeration between 2°C and 8°C (36°F to 46°F) until the expiration date or at room temperature <30°C (<86°F) for 28 days; do not freeze; keep away from heat and light.
 Once punctured (in use), vials may be stored under refrigeration or at room temperature <30°C (<86°F); use within 28 days.
-Cartridges and prefilled pens that have been punctured (in use) should be stored at temperatures <30°C (<86°F) and used within 28 days; do not freeze or refrigerate.
+Cartridges and prefilled pens that have been punctured (in use) should be stored at room temperatures <30°C (<86°F) and used within 28 days; do not freeze or refrigerate.
 When used for CSII, insulin lispro contained within an external insulin pump reservoir should be changed every 7 days and insulin lispro contained within a 3 mL cartridge should be discarded after 7 days; discard if exposed to temperatures >37°C (>98.6°F).

-For IV infusion: Stable in NS for 48 hours when stored under refrigeration between 2°C and 8°C (36°F to 46°F); may then be used at room temperature for an additional 48 hours.
+Humalog: Stable in NS for 48 hours when stored under refrigeration between 2°C and 8°C (36°F to 46°F); may then be used at room temperature for an additional 48 hours.

 Alpha-Lipoic Acid: May enhance the hypoglycemic effect of Antidiabetic Agents.
 Monitor therapy